Skip to main content

 };

-Benefits of using a Query Factory
+Benefits of using a query factory

 • Convenient access to queries and keys: The factory provides convenient methods for accessing different types of queries and their keys.